ldanilek/password-protection/README.md

 * Yale's CS323
     * Far for the archiving of multiple files and directories into one file
-    * LZW for the compression of that file
+    * LZW for the compression of that file, and using two names for the same program
     * Bsh for the multiprocessing of the three stages and piping between them
 * Harvard's CS50
     * Crypto for the salted hashing of passwords